6yozo/qmk_keymap/README.md

 base character and its shifted pair must be overriden - in this case I have decided to move F1..Fx keys (these are dummy Fn buttons).

+Caps word
+---

+It is a QMK feature, implemented by adding a dedicated CAPS WORD TOGGLE button.
+The ordinary Caps Lock is still kept.

 TODO
 ---